Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Assessing Model Performance and Interpretability Accuracy

 \subsection{Quantitative analysis}

-We examine the forecasting error, quantified by the Mean Square Error (MSE), across the eight datasets utilized in Barić et al.~\cite{baric2021}.
-A comparative analysis of the DCIts and IMV-LSTM models' performance on these datasets is conducted.
-The stability of the errors over multiple iterations on the same dataset is analyzed, and an exploration of how error rates fluctuate in response to variations in data generation parameters is undertaken.
+We examine the forecasting error, quantified by the Mean Squared Error (MSE), across the eight datasets utilized in Barić et al.~\cite{baric2021}.
+The comparison with IMV-LSTM uses the default bias-plus-linear DCIts configuration, i.e., active orders $p=0$ and $p=1$ only.
+The stability of errors across multiple iterations on the same dataset is analyzed, and the variation in error rates in response to changes in data-generation parameters is explored.

-In Table \ref{quantitative_result}, we compare the average Mean Squared Error (MSE) for two architectures, DCIts and IMV-LSTM.
-The average errors are comparable, displaying similar error patterns across all datasets.
-Specifically, DCIts shows equal or slightly better performance on all datasets, regardless of their complexity, which aligns with its design as it approximates generating process.
-The optimal time window was set to 10 so that we can directly compare our results to IMV-LSTM.
+In Table~\ref{tab:mse_benchmark}, we report mean MSE (averaged over $R$ runs) for DCIts and IMV-LSTM.
+Across the eight generators, DCIts achieves a predictive error comparable to that of IMV-LSTM, indicating that the explicit coefficient construction does not incur a prohibitive accuracy cost.
+We emphasize that these results should be interpreted as establishing \emph{predictive competitiveness within this controlled benchmark suite}, not as a claim of universal superiority over all modern forecasting architectures.
+Unless stated otherwise, we set $L=10$ to match the configuration used for IMV-LSTM and to ensure a direct comparison.

 This distinction in performance is also reflected in the models' stability, analyzed in Figure \ref{Performance stability}.
 Here, the standard deviation of the experiment error, divided by the average experiment error, illustrates the stability of each model.
 Circles represent DCIts, and squares represent IMV-LSTM.
 Both models exhibit comparable performance, with slight differences in stability.
-Notably, DCIts demonstrates better performance and stability on all datasets.
-In Dataset 8, IMV-LSTM appears to exhibit greater stability; however, this is due to the fact that the results for DCIts are an order of magnitude smaller, making minor variations more prominent in relative terms.
+Overall, DCIts shows comparable performance and stability to IMV-LSTM, and achieves lower error and/or lower relative variability on several datasets.
+In Dataset 8, IMV-LSTM appears to show greater stability; however, this is because the DCIts results are an order of magnitude smaller, making minor variations more prominent relative to them.

-All Datasets 1--8 were generated following the process used in~\cite{baric2021}.
-Points for each time series were first sampled from the normal distribution $\mathcal{N}(\mu=0, \sigma^2=1)$, setting the initial values for each time series, which were then extended by generating values at each time step according to the model described in \ref{bdata}.
-Values were generated sequentially, and Gaussian noise $\epsilon_t$ was introduced by sampling a value $p$ from a random uniform distribution within the range \([0, 1)\), $p \sim \text{Uniform}(0, 1)$:
+All Datasets 1--8 were generated following the processes used in~\cite{baric2021}, with the corrected specifications given in Appendix~\ref{bdata}.
+Unless otherwise stated, each synthetic realization has length $M=20000$ after discarding a burn-in of 1000 points.
+Initial values are sampled from a standard normal distribution, and values are then generated sequentially according to the corresponding data-generating equation.
+Additive Gaussian noise is injected intermittently: at each time step, a value $p\sim \mathrm{Uniform}(0,1)$ is sampled and